 NOTE: While the Professional Certificate of Skin Cancer Medicine course covers Dermoscopy, it does not qualify for recognition of prior learning in the Certificate and Professional Diploma of Dermoscopy program which quickly moves on to more advanced dermoscopy techniques, including the Chaos and Clues method and the assessment of lesions on the face and acral sites.
 Professional Certificate

-The Professional Diploma course will provide the participants with a range of skills and knowledge.
+The Professional Diploma course will provide the participants with a range of knowledge including:

 - Screening children